codingforpleasure/customized-workspace/Ubuntu/useful-resources/AWS.md

                   | Amazon Comprehend takes text documents as input and recognizes entities, key phrases, language.
 and sentiment
-Amazon Neptune  | Amazon Neptune is a fully managed graph database Neptune ML |  Neptune ML implements graph neural networks (GNNs) to make predictions using graph data.
+Amazon Neptune  | Amazon Neptune is a fully managed graph database Amazon Athena | Amazon Athena is a serverless, interactive query service to query data and analyze big data in Amazon S3 using standard SQL
+Neptune ML |  Neptune ML implements graph neural networks (GNNs) to make predictions using graph data.
 AWS DeepLens |
 AWS DeepRacer | Is a fully autonomous 1/18th-scale race car driven by reinforcement learning